 The PRRHD's financial instruments consist of cash, accounts receivable, debt charges recoverable, reserve deposits, accounts payable and accrued liabilities, deposit liabilities, and long-term debt.
 It is management's opinion that the PRRHD is not exposed to significant credit, liquidity, interest, currency or other price risks arising from these financial instruments.
-The financial instruments are recorded at book value.
+The financial instruments are recorded at book value with the exception of investments with MFA.